Backend (Nodejs)

 Requirements

-Install Node.js (version
+Install Node.js (current recommended:

 ) and npm.
-Check the Node.js version usingnode -v
+Check withnode -v

-cross-envnpm i -g cross-env
+(npm i -g pm2

-CLI (npm install -g @nestjs/cli
+(npm i -g @nestjs/cli

 ).Install MongoDB (minimum